KaoriMI/Project_Communicate_Data_Findings/.ipynb_checkpoints/readme-checkpoint.md

-# Loan Data from Prosper Exploration
+# Exploration of Loan Data from Prosper
 ## by Kaori Ishikawa